-Regional and seasonal food habits data for Gulf of Alaska Atka mackerel is very limited.
+Regional and seasonal food habits data for GOA Atka mackerel is very limited.
 Studies to determine the impacts of environmental indicators such as temperature regime, on Atka mackerel are needed.
 Further studies to determine whether there have been any changes in life history parameters over time (e.g. maturity-at-age, fecundity, weight- and length-at-age) would be informative.
 More information on Atka mackerel habitat preferences would be useful to improve our understanding of Essential Fish Habitat (EFH), and improve our assessment of the impacts to habitat due to fishing.
-Better habitat mapping of the Gulf of Alaska would provide information for survey stratification and the extent of trawlable and untrawlable habitat.
+Better habitat mapping of the GOA would provide information for survey stratification and the extent of trawlable and untrawlable habitat.